Exciting opportunity to lead SGAC as Executive Director2023-07-14T12:50:29+02:00

 How to Apply

-To apply for this position, please complete our Vacancy Application Form by 9th of December 2023 (23:59 UTC) with the following documents as attachments:
+To apply for any of these positions, please complete our Vacancy Application Form by 2nd of March 2025 (23:59 UTC) with the following documents as attachments:

 • Resume (with date of birth) (limit 2 pages)